 You can make your own color coding key on a removable half-sheet that you can easily move from month to month.
 That’s one of the things I love about the Happy Planner!

-Or, you can grab my FREE Printable Color Coding Key as a gift when you sign up for my FREE Email Newsletter.
+Or, you can grab my FREE Printable Color Coding Key for planners with the links down below!

 After you’ve got your Color Coding Key for Planners done, it’s time to put your new organization system into action!